Status

 consultation exercise, saying "much of the

-was not given at an early stage to ensuring that
+effort was not given at an early stage to

-all those residents who could be affected by the
+ensuring that all those residents who could be

-scheme were alerted to the details of the
+affected by the scheme were alerted to the

-The Inspector also judged that some of the traffic
+judged that some of the traffic data used was

-meet the provisions of Articles 67A and 130 of
+provisions of Articles 67A and 130 of the

-and recommended that a new one be produced.
-In
+recommended that a new one be produced.
+In terms

-terms of design, he recommended a wider hard
+of design, he recommended a wider hard shoulder

-shoulder on the north side to allow safer access
+on the north side to allow safer access to

 improvements to the Newtownards Road and King's